danielcorin/blog/content/til/nix-darwin/launch-agents.md

 }
 ```

-This create a plist file at `/Users/danielcorin/Library/LaunchAgents` that looks like this
+This configuration creates a plist file at `/Users/danielcorin/Library/LaunchAgents` that looks like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>